Changissnz/selfinterest/README.md

 the actual are markedly different for the purposes of results from the intended deceived's expected reaction past interpretation of the representation.
 The "rigidity" accomodates the looseness of interpretation that is supposed to nevertheless miss the mark of the actual's expression.
-The "whole" context of multiple space is what the idea of the Great Lie relates to.
+The "whole" context of multiple spaces is what the idea of the Great Lie relates to.
 From this perspective, each space has its own characteristics of form and function.
 The spaces are connected in some way to one another for there to be a "whole" of one, and there must be elements of deception, misunderstanding and misrepresentation, found within the spaces that depend on other spaces.
 So the whole is not purely rid of